Beninese literature: Beninese folktales and oral literature

 Folk stories are an important cultural tradition in Benin.
 Literature in Benin had a strong oral tradition long before French became the dominant language.
 The Beninese folk story is the expression of the Beninese people's experience of the world.

 Most African civilizations and traditions have been transmitted through oral communication.
 Benin has a long and rich oral tradition that can be traced back centuries.
-Benin's oral literature is not limited to stories; it also comprises riddles, pins, tongue-twisters, proverbs, recitation, chants and songs.
+Benin's oral literature is not limited to stories; it also includes riddles, pins, tongue-twisters, proverbs, recitations, chants, and songs.
 Storytellers interpret the folklore of past tribes in these ways as well.
-Professor Dan Ben-Amos of the University of Pennsylvania believes that story-telling, one of the most important art forms in Africa, is a cultural legacy that perpetuates tribal history and mythology through oral narration to the next generation.
+Professor Dan Ben-Amos of the University of Pennsylvania believes that storytelling, one of the most important art forms in Africa, is a cultural legacy that perpetuates tribal history and mythology through oral narration to the next generation.

 In contemporary times, oral literature is gradually dying out.
 Although linguists and anthropologists in Benin have collected as many oral stories as possible through visits to local families and villages in Benin, they have not been able to prevent the disappearance of many stories.
-Due to the strict assimilation policy in the French colonial system, use of the Beninese languages is declining.
+Due to the strict assimilation policy in the French colonial system, the use of the Beninese languages is declining.
 Although the local Benin language has a formal income system, the oral literature of Benin has rarely been printed or transcribed.
 The colonial education system, urbanization, increasing economic difficulties, and foreign TV programs have all led to the gradual extinction of local oral literature and folk stories in Benin.

 From oral to written literature

 Félix Couchoro wrote the first Beninese novel, L'Esclave, in 1929.
 This was the first written literary work in the history of Beninese literature.
 Although the book is not widely known, it has symbolic significance in Benin's literary history.
-L'Esclave represents the development from oral description to written record.
+L'Esclave is the development from oral description to written record.
 Another milestone in the development of African literature is Doguicimi by Beninese writer, Paul Hazoumé, which has been described as "the first historical novel of African literature".
-Kusum Aggarwal from the University of Delhi has said that Doguicimi conveys the perspectives of the colonized people on the colonies through ethnography, and she believes the book represents an effort by Africans to reflect on themselves.
+Kusum Aggarwal from the University of Delhi has said that Doguicimi conveys the perspectives of the colonized people in the colonies through ethnography, and she believes the book is an effort by Africans to reflect on themselves.